-Residence permits are granted to refugees for 10 years (“Carte de resident”).1 That permit is also granted ipso jure to their family, in particular to:
+Residence permits are granted to refugees for 10 years (Carte de resident).
+That permit is also granted ipso jure to their family, in particular to:

-Parents if the refugees are still under 18 years old by the day the asylum is granted.2
+- Parents if the refugees are still under 18 years old by the day the asylum is granted

-Some difficulties have been identified in practice regarding this provision.
-Young girls are regularly granted asylum on the grounds of the Refugee Convention, considering the risk of being exposed to female genital mutilation (FGM).
-In 2016, a total 5,205 girls received protection on these grounds (see Special Procedural Guarantees).
-Their mothers or fathers accompanying them often have their asylum application dismissed, since it is stated that opposing FGM does not expose them to a risk of persecution.
-In that case, they should nevertheless be delivered a 10-year residence permit according to the abovementioned provision.
-However, in practice, in many regions of France, such as in Auvergne Rhône-Alpes, Paris and its surroundings and Hauts de France (North), several cases have been reported of Prefectures delivering only one-year permits to the parents of underage refugees.
+Some difficulties had been identified in the past regarding this provision.
+Young girls were regularly granted asylum on the grounds of the Refugee Convention, considering the risk of being exposed to female genital mutilation (FGM).
+Their mothers or fathers accompanying them often had their asylum application rejected, since it is stated that opposing FGM does not expose them to a risk of persecution.
+However, since 1 March 2019 they are issued a 10-year residence permit.

 Refugees may encounter difficulties to get their residence permits issued or renewed.
 Their residence permits have to be issued the next 3 months following their request for such documentation.
-The same goes for the subsidiary protection beneficiaries.7 OFPRA may take longer than expected to deliver the necessary documentation that has to be submitted for the issuance of their permits.
-There have been cases of refugees waiting for more than a year before getting their documentation issued by OFPRA, sometimes because of a mere typo in their names.
-That mistake can prevent refugees from getting their identity documents transcribed.
-It is then mandatory for them to get this mistake corrected otherwise the transcription will not be possible.
-It can take type correct typos and it often depends on the due care of the protection officers.
+The same goes for the subsidiary protection beneficiaries.
+OFPRA may take longer than expected to deliver the necessary documentation that has to be submitted for the issuance of their permits.